Armenians violated ceasefire 16 times in a day using large caliber machine guns

 Baku.
-16 August.
-REPORT.AZ/ Armenians violated ceasefire 16 times in a day from different directions of the frontline using large caliber machine guns.
+29 September.
+REPORT.AZ/ Armenian armed units violated ceasefire a total of 16 times throughout the day, using large caliber machine guns.

 News DepartmentNews Author